BlinfoldKing/BlinfoldKing/README.md

 # Hi there 👋

-Experienced Software Engineer, Aspiring Game Developer, Hobbyist Artist.
+> Experienced Software Engineer, Aspiring Game Developer, Hobbyist Artist.

+Previosly worked as A front developer using react and angular, building microservices with golang, and developing a chat app as an IOS Developer.
+Currently making my own game as an indie developer.

 ## Need some help?
 Send me a message 📫
 * [ArtStation](https://www.artstation.com/blinfoldking)